MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/fixed-assets.md

 This manual is designed to give you an understanding of how to use the features of Fixed Asset Management, and how it integrates with the Microsoft Dynamics® GP system.

-To make best use of Fixed Asset Management, you should be familiar with systemwide features described in the System User’s Guide, the System Setup Guide, and the System Administrator’s Guide.
+To make best use of Fixed Asset Management, you should be familiar with system-wide features described in the System User’s Guide, the System Setup Guide, and the System Administrator’s Guide.

 Some features described in the documentation are optional and can be purchased through your Microsoft Dynamics GP partner.